 Once you find the wiring, you need to see where they connect to the element, this is why I recommended that you take a picture earlier, now go ahead and somehow label those wires so that you can connect them later to the new element, once they are labeled then go ahead and disconnect them by pulling on the slip-on connector, try not to pull on the wires, if preferred you can use a pair of needle nose pliers.
 Once the wires are disconnected then test for continuity with your multi-meter or multi-tester.
 If it is working correctly, you should get a reading between zero and infinity.
 If you have a broken element, then the reading will either go right to zero or you will not see any movement at all.

 From here on out, you should review your owner’s manual for the specific instructions on how to do the repair or you can check online to see if you can find a tutorial video, also your local appliance parts store may be able to give you some guidance as they see these types of dishwasher service repairs on a regular basis.
-Or if you prefer, you can call a local dishwasher technician.
 In most cases, if you are having a problem with your dishes being cleaned or dried, then it probably has to do with the heating element.

 Check The List of Areas We Serve in Broward County Below:

 Dania, Lighthouse Point, Lauderdale Lakes, General Electric Appliance Repair Sunrise FL, Appliance Repair in Plantation FL, Tamarac, Hallandale Beach, Dishwasher Repair Pembroke Pines FL, Cooper City FL Appliance Repair Service, Parkland, Davie, Maytag Appliance Repair in Coral Springs, North Lauderdale, Fort Lauderdale, Lauderhill, Appliance Repair LG Deerfield Beach, Weston, Hollywood, Margate, Dishwasher Technician in Oakland Park FL, Pompano Beach, Miramar